makeabilitylab/physcomp/cpx/sensor-instrument.md

 ## Blocks

 We use the following blocks in this example.
-You can read about the MakeCode blocks in the [Adafruit MakeCode Reference](https://makecode.adafruit.com/reference) guide.
+See the [Adafruit MakeCode Reference](https://makecode.adafruit.com/reference) guide.

 ### Output